 Rita Ora pays tearful tribute to Liam Payne at MTV EMAs: He brought so much joy

-Tributes have poured in since the former One Direction star died last month.
+Tributes have poured in since the former One Direction star died in October.

 Your support helps us to tell the story